narek-kerobian/new-tab-dashboard/README.md

 #### License
 Everything in this repository is provided "as is", without any warranty.
 Download, use, modify, redistribute, do whatever you like, no limits!
+You'll need to consider licences of dependencies as well.
 Contributions are welcome.